Lately, I have had a number of conversations with teachers about whether entertainment can help you engage your students.

 Too many teachers take what comes to them.
 You can design a classroom culture that suits your unique personality and teaching style.

-My name is Mike Reading and I am Google Certified Teacher and a Google Apps for Education Certified trainer.
+My name is Mike Reading and I am a Google Apps for Education Certified Trainer & Google Certified Teacher.

-I love to help teachers better motive, manage & engage their students in a way that is enjoyed not endured!
+My motto: Helping teachers better motivate, manage & engage their students in a way that is enjoyed not endured!